🎄 Christmas sale Up to 63% Off

 Filters

-Filters are similar to EQs but work in a more aggressive way.
-These are also great for making transitions or just playing with the crowd by adjusting the music.
+Filters are similar to EQs, but they’re more aggressive and can create some dramatic effects.
+They’re great for transitions and for playing with the crowd by adjusting the music in real-time.

-These are ideal for transitions and for getting creative with the dance floor whether you're mixing electronic dance music or old school disco classics.
+Filters are ideal for making smooth transitions between tracks or adding a bit of creative flair, whether you’re mixing electronic dance music or throwing down some old-school disco classics.creative with the dance floor whether you're mixing electronic dance music or old school disco classics.

 Cue and Play#